richeyrose/make-tile/README.md

-## MakeTile is Currently on pause due to other work commitments
+## MakeTile is currently on pause due to other work commitments

 # MakeTile
 A 3D printable dungeon tile creator addon for Blender 3.01